amakarj/react-weather-app/README.md

 ### 2. AccuWeather’s APIs

-When you’ve got your API key, the next step is to get suitable API for your weather application.
+When you’ve got the API key, the next step is to get a suitable API for your weather application.
 You can see a partial listing of APIs provided by AccuWeather in the image below.

 *Weather App **requires at least two** of these APIs – one to provide a location key according to user’s input and other to retrieve current weather data based on the location key.*